floooh/sokol-rust/README.md

 cimgui https://github.com/cimgui/cimgui is released under the MIT license

-The old rust bindings by Daniel Ludwig (code-disaster) https://github.com/code-disaster/sokol-rs were used to figure out the `build.rs` script and it was released under the MIT license.
+The old Rust bindings by Daniel Ludwig (code-disaster) https://github.com/code-disaster/sokol-rs were used to figure out the `build.rs` script and it was released under the MIT license.